SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 ### Trade-offs

-So which is better, unopinionated or opinionated frameworks?
+So which are better, unopinionated or opinionated frameworks?
 There's no straightforward answer to this because each exists to solve different kinds of problems, and the benefits of each come with trade-offs.

-For example, when using an opinionated framework, developers must learn and follow a rigid structure prescribed by the framework.
+For example, when using an opinionated framework, developers must learn and follow a rigid structure given by the framework.
 This makes the learning curve steeper but comes with the trade-off that code written by different developers with the same framework will be more consistent.
 Similarly, unopinionated frameworks allow for more customization, but that means more decisions have to be made, which can slow down meaningful development.

 Luckily, as a junior developer, it's unlikely you will make decisions about which of these to use to build applications in an organization, but beginning to understand the nuances between frameworks/libraries and opinionated/unopinionated frameworks will help you develop a deeper understanding of the differences between different tech stacks.